How Your Company’s Logo Influences Purchase Decisions

 Loosely spaced items surrounded by negative space look more restful than items that are closely spaced.
 If you choose to emphasize negative space, be careful not to leave too much or the logo may lack coherence.

-Layering items together creates visual relationships, so be mindful of how you combine shapes and lines.
+Layering items together create visual relationships, so be mindful of how you combine shapes and lines.

 Do you need a new logo or an update to your current logo?
 Fill out the form below to request a free consultation.